p3on/p3on.github.io/_tools/grep.md

 ## Specific greps

-> Special `regex` patterns for grabbing needles out of the haystack, verify patterns with [2]
+> Special `regex` patterns for grabbing needles out of the haystack, verify patterns with regex101 or other tools[^2]

 - [x] mail
 - [x] IPs (IPv4)